-The Headway company makes cylindrical cells that use the Lithium-Iron-Phosphate chemistry (LiFePO4).
+The Headway company makes cylindrical cells that use the Lithium-Iron-Phosphate chemistry (LiFePO4), which provides 3.2V per cell nominal.
 The other thing they are famous for is that their cells come from the factory with threaded studs on both ends of the cell.
 Also, their website provides all the parts to assemble a pack…including pre-cut metal bus-plates, and square plastic end-caps.
 I don’t know when they started this, but I wrote an article about a build that used these back in 2013, so this example of assembling a pack has been around since then, at the very least.

 Since this is clearly awesome (because you don’t have to solder or buy a spot-welder), then…why aren’t they more common?